josepabellana/jwt-hive-integrationT/README.md

-First, install dependencies and ask for the necessary env variables
+First, install dependencies and ask for the necessary env variables(for testing reasons, the only variable that does not have a fallback value is the partnerToken)
 '''
 npm install
 '''